cardano-foundation/CIPs/CIP-0095/README.md

 ##### Returns

-The portions of the witness set that were signed as a result of this call are returned to encourage dApps to verify the contents returned by this endpoint while building the final transaction.
+The portions of the witness set that were signed as a result of this call are returned.
+This encourages client apps to verify the contents returned by this endpoint before building the final transaction.

 ##### Errors